Discover the Unique Features of the C2 Mid-Year Corvette: a Look at the Second Generation of America’s Iconic Sports Car from 1963-1967.

 The introduction of the C2 Sting Ray Corvette was a watershed moment in the American car industry.
 The launch represented a reflection of sports car culture in America and incredible innovations that’d impact high-performance vehicles in America and abroad.

 Over half the 1963 Sting Ray weight rests on the rear axle.
-This weight distribution was a first for American front-engine cars and meant the C2 could handle turns better than any other American car.
+This weight distribution was a first for American front-engine cars and meant the Chevrolet C2 Corvette could handle turns better than any other American car.

 GM introduced “off-road” exhaust for the C2.
 This off-road option wasn’t meant for mudding but rather a modified exhaust system with three baffles rather than five.